Mike Getman has seen his dream of a UAB soccer program that would compete for conference titles and NCAA Tournament berths come true.

 In fact, in 2006, Drake was tabbed the league's Scholar Athlete of the Year for men's soccer, while Lukasz Kwapisz earned the post-graduate scholarship award for men's soccer.
 The duo were the only UAB student-athletes to earn the prestigious awards in any sport.

 UAB fans have responded to the program's winning ways as home attendance average at West Campus Field over the past few years is close to 1,000.
 In 2003, UAB was 16th in the nation in average attendance (1,077/game) and 25th in the nation in total attendance (7,545).
 During the 2006 campaign, UAB ranked 31st in average attendance (853/game) and 43rd in total attendance (5,972).
 In 2009, UAB ranked 48th in total attendance (6,779).

-Last season, the Blazers had three of the top-10 crowds in West Campus Field history.
-The Blazers opened the 2011 campaign against Clemson in front of an all-time record crowd of 3,141 fans, who witnessed the 2-1 UAB victory.
+In 2011, the Blazers had three of the top-10 crowds in West Campus Field history.
+The Blazers opened the 2011 campaign against Clemson in front of 3,141 fans, who witnessed the 2-1 UAB victory.
 The Green & Gold also played in front of 2,214 fans for the NCAA Tournament second round contest against Charlotte and 1,235 fans to the first-ever soccer match played at Regions Park (Hoover, Ala.) when the Blazers took on Memphis.
-Those crowds rank third and 10th on the all-time attendance list.
+Those crowds rank among the top in program history.